 Many of our clients want to know what the divorce timeline looks like.
 How long is this process going to take?
 There’s no way we can give you a firm answer because every case is different.
 Yes, we know that sounds cliché, but it’s true.
 For instance, if you and your spouse have children together or, say, have accumulated a lot of assets during your marriage, your divorce could take longer than a couple who doesn’t have kids or has minimal assets.
 Now, with that said, the soonest your divorce can be finalized in this state is 92 days—that’s if everything falls perfectly into place for you.

 So, is there a way to speed things up, you ask?
 Maybe.
 In this article, we’ll touch on how you can at least not hinder your divorce’s progress.

 Get a Better Idea About Your Divorce Timeline

 While our experienced family law attorneys cannot promise when you’ll receive your divorce decree, they will strive to ensure there are as few delays as possible if a speedy divorce is your end goal.
-Call 303-688-0944 to begin a free case assessment.
+Call 303-688-0944 to begin a case assessment.

 How Fast Can I Get Divorced in Colorado?

 Colorado has a statutory 91-day cooling-off period.
 That means that a court cannot legally issue you a divorce decree during that time.
 Now, the so-called cooling-off period does not mean you must wait around to move forward with your divorce.
 In fact, the first three months after you file a petition for divorce will be quite busy.

 Do We Have to Wait Even if We Both Agree to the Divorce?